 Associated Problems

-In patients with interrupted aortic arch, oxygen-rich blood from the left side of the heart is not able to reach all areas of the body because of the defect in the aortic arch.
-An infant with interrupted aortic arch must depend on an alternate way to get adequate blood flow to the lower body.
+In patients with interrupted aortic arch, oxygen-rich blood from the left side of the heart is not able to reach all areas of the body.
+An infant with interrupted aortic arch must depend on another way to get blood flow to the lower body.

-In a child with interrupted aortic arch, the PDA provides a critical alternate way to get adequate blood flow to the lower body.
+In a child with interrupted aortic arch, the PDA gives another way to get enough blood flow to the lower body.

-While the ductus arteriosus is open, infants may not have noticeable symptoms and may not be diagnosed.
-As the ductus arteriosus starts to close, however, the infant begins to show signs and symptoms of inadequate blood flow to the area after the interruption.
-Inadequate blood flow to the body may result in severe symptoms including shock and congestive heart failure.
+While the ductus arteriosus is open, infants may not have noticeable symptoms.
+As the ductus arteriosus starts to close, the infant begins to show signs and symptoms of not having enough blood flow to the lower half of the body.
+The ductus arteriosus typically closes in the first one to two days of life.
+Not getting enough blood flow to the body may lead to severe symptoms.
+These may include shock and congestive heart failure.

-If a ventricular septal defect is present, blood will be diverted (shunted) from the left side to the right side of the heart.
-This shunting causes an increase blood flow to the lungs, which leads to congestive heart failure as well.
+If a ventricular septal defect is present, blood will be moved (shunted) from the left side to the right side of the heart.
+This shunting causes an increase in blood flow to the lungs.
+This leads to congestive heart failure as well.

 Signs and Symptoms

-Signs and symptoms of poor perfusion or congestive heart failure may develop when the ductus arteriosus begins to close, usually within the first day or two of life.
+Signs and symptoms of poor perfusion or congestive heart failure may develop when the ductus arteriosus begins to close.

-The infant may develop weakness, fatigue, poor feeding, rapid breathing, fast heart rate, or low oxygen levels, particularly when measured in the legs and feet.
+The infant may develop tiredness, poor feeding, rapid breathing, fast heart rate or low oxygen levels.
+The oxygen levels are typically lower in the feet.

 This condition can worsen and lead to shock.
-The infant will then be pale, mottled and cool.
-The infant will likely have decreased urine output and poor pulses, especially in the lower extremities.
+The infant will be pale, mottled and cool.
+The infant will likely have fewer wet diapers and poor pulses, particularly in the lower extremities.

 Diagnosis